 Click here for my post about installing an electrical receptacle in an existing wall.
 It will be helpful.

-This post of mine demonstrates how to add an electrical box to a narrow space from behind.
+This post demonstrates adding an electrical box to a narrow space from behind.

 The Hubbell Raco catalog page for their GRIP-LOK old work switch box supports is here.